Skip to main content

 Why dealers ask "is Birdeye worth it for a dealership?"

 Auto-dealer reputation isn't generic SMB reputation.
-The platforms that move metal are not the same platforms that drive restaurant or dental traffic, and the buying journey runs through review sites the rest of the SMB world barely knows about.
-Specifically, dealer buyers care about four review surfaces that other verticals don't:
+The buying journey runs through review sites the rest of the SMB world barely knows about.
+Specifically, four review surfaces other verticals don't share:

-1. DealerRater — the dealer-specific review network owned by Cars.com (acquired 2017).
-DealerRater reviews syndicate into Cars.com vehicle detail pages and the dealer profile, so a single review affects multiple SRP and VDP impressions.
+1. DealerRater — dealer-specific review network owned by Cars.com (acquired 2017).
+Reviews syndicate into Cars.com VDPs, so a single review affects multiple impressions.

-2. CarGurus — the largest US used-car shopper marketplace by traffic, with its own dealer-review program tied to the "Top Rated Dealer" badge that affects placement.
+2. CarGurus — largest US used-car marketplace by traffic, with a dealer-review program tied to the "Top Rated Dealer" badge that affects placement.

-3. Cars.com — separate from DealerRater (despite the ownership) as a review surface; dealer ratings here are visible on every VDP for that rooftop's inventory.
+3. Cars.com — separate review surface from DealerRater despite the ownership; ratings appear on every VDP for that rooftop's inventory.

 4. Google Business Profile — still the #1 driver of "[brand] [city]" and "[make] dealer near me" intent.
-GBP reviews and posts are non-negotiable.
+Non-negotiable.

-Facebook, Yelp, and Edmunds matter for some dealers — Yelp meaningfully for service-bay reputation, Edmunds for some brand searches — but the four above are the ones that show up in every honest dealer audit.
-Any reputation tool a dealer evaluates has to answer the question: does it ingest, monitor, and let me respond to reviews on all four?
+Facebook, Yelp (service-bay), and Edmunds (brand searches) matter for some dealers, but the four above are the ones that show up in every honest dealer audit.
+Any reputation tool a dealer evaluates has to answer: does it ingest, monitor, and let me respond on all four?
+Our auto dealer review management page maps each of those four surfaces to the specific dealer workflow.

 What Birdeye actually integrates with on the dealer side